Fergus O'Dowd: Personal life

 O'Dowd lives in Drogheda and is married to Agnes O'Dowd; they have three sons.
 He is a brother of Niall O'Dowd, publisher of the Irish Voice newspaper in New York City.
-Another brother, Michael O'Dowd, stood against him for Renua at the 2016 general election.
+Another brother, Michael O'Dowd, stood against him for Renua at the 2016 general election and in 2024 general election and also served as a Mayor of Drogheda and on Louth County Council from 1999-2014 for Fine Gael.